jakkie747/demo/CLONING_GUIDE.md

     *   **To create a file:** Right-click in the file explorer in Firebase Studio, select "New File", and give it the correct name (e.g., `tailwind.config.ts`).
 Then, open the corresponding file on your computer, copy its entire content, and paste it into the new file in Firebase Studio.
     *   **To create a folder:** Right-click, select "New Folder", and give it the correct name (e.g., `src/services`).
     *   **Important:** You must copy the content of all key files, including `package.json`, `tailwind.config.ts`, and everything inside the `src` directory (like `app`, `components`, `lib`, `services`, etc.).

 ---

+## **Part 1 (Alternative): Using GitHub (Recommended Method)**

+This method uses GitHub to store your base application code, making it easy to create new copies.

+1.  **Push the Current App to a New GitHub Repository:**
+    *   **Go to GitHub:** Create a new repository on [GitHub.com](https://github.com/).
+It's highly recommended to make this a **private** repository, as your code contains configuration files.
+Name it something like `preschool-app-template`.
+    *   **Open the Terminal in Firebase Studio:** In your current, working Firebase Studio project, open the terminal at the bottom of the editor.
+    *   **Initialize Git:** Run the following commands one by one in the terminal:
+        ```bash
+        git init
+        git add .
+        git commit -m "Initial commit of the base application"
+        ```
+    *   **Connect to GitHub:** Copy the commands from your new GitHub repository page under the "...or push an existing repository from the command line" section.
+It will look something like this (use the URL from your own repository):
+        ```bash
+        git remote add origin https://github.com/your-username/preschool-app-template.git
+        git branch -M main
+        git push -u origin main
+        ```
+    *   Your working app's code is now safely stored on GitHub.

+2.  **Create a New Project in Firebase Studio from GitHub:**
+    *   Go to your main Firebase Studio dashboard.
+    *   Click **"Create New Project"**.
+    *   Instead of choosing a template, look for the option to **"Import from GitHub"**.
+    *   You will be prompted to connect your GitHub account to Firebase Studio.
+Follow the authorization steps.
+    *   Once connected, select the `preschool-app-template` repository you just created.
+    *   Firebase Studio will now clone this repository and create a new workspace with all your code already inside it.

+---